kumuluz/kumuluzee-samples/kumuluzee-fault-tolerance-hystrix/README.md

 patterns.
 We will demonstrate how to configure KumuluzEE Fault Tolerance using KumuluzEE config extension.
 Optionally you can use etcd configuration server for KumuluzEE Fault Tolerance configuration.
 This tutorial will guide you through all the necessary steps.
 To develop the REST services, we will use the standard JAX-RS 2 API.
-Required knowledge: basic familiarity with JAX-RS 2, fault tolerance patterns (circuit breaker, bulkhead, timeout, fallback), Hystrix framework and basic concepts of REST.
-Optional knowledge: basic knowledge of etcd configuration server and KumuluzEE Config.
+Required knowledge: basic familiarity with JAX-RS 2, fault tolerance patterns (circuit breaker, bulkhead, timeout, fallback) and basic concepts of REST.
+Optional knowledge: basic knowledge of KumuluzEE Config and KumuluzEE Metrics.

 This sample contains two modules, each representing one microservice - customers and orders REST service.
 Customer can have multiple orders and therefore customer service uses orders service to get customer's orders.
 The third module represents